 It’s that Nosferatu again.
 You just can’t get rid of him.

 I’m approaching Victoria Park near Bethnal Green or South Hackney, it’s hard to tell.
 The precise name of your neighbourhood is very important to Londonders.

-By Old Ford Lock (named after a car they dragged out of the canal) are the first canalside public toilets I’ve seen.
+By Old Ford Lock (named after a car they dredged out of the canal in 1981) are the first canalside public toilets I’ve seen.
 Good to know.
-A nutty, bin-rumaging vagabond in a top hat has a quick chat and warns me of heavy weed ahead.
+A nutty, bin-rummaging vagabond in a top hat has a quick chat and warns me of heavy weed ahead.

 Is that a real turtle on the sunken kayak or a rubbery Hacknean joke?